eMetaboHUB/Forum-DiseasesChem/README.md

 ```python
 parse_pubchem_RDF("data/PubChem_References/reference/", all_pmids, "reference:PMID", "pccompound_references_filtered/")
 ```
+* * *
+A issue was also found in the pc_reference2chemical_diseases.ttl files.
+This files provides associations between pmids and Supplementary Concept MeSH Records (SCRs) which are composed of two principals types Diseases and Chemicals.
+The predicated used in this associations was *cito:discusses* whcih is the reverse property of *cito:isDiscussedBy*.
+But, *cito:isDiscussedBy* was already used to annotated associations between cid and pmids, so to prevent errors with inferences, I choose to change all the *cito:discusses* predicates in this files with *fabio:hasSubjectTerm* which is explicitly defined to be used with MeSH terms.

+* * *
 Also, to parse PubChem RDF Compound files, we can use:
 ```python
 parse_pubchem_RDF("data/PubChem_compound/", all_cids, "compound:CID", "pccompound_filered/")